 Third, more than once the narrative seems to be going backward in time.
-In verse 4, for example, it says “No man put on his ornaments”, then in the next verse God says, “Now, then, remove your ornaments.”
-In verse 14, God says, “My presence will go with you.”
+In verse 4, for example, it says, “No man put on his ornaments,” then in the next verse God says, “Now, then, remove your ornaments.”
+(Ex.
+33:5) In verse 14, God says, “My presence will go with you.”
 In verse 15, Moses says, “If Your presence does not go with us, do not make us leave this place.”
 In both cases, time seems to be reversed: the second sentence is responded to by the one before.
 The Torah is clearly drawing our attention to something, but what?

-Add to this the mystery of the calf itself – was it or was it not an idol?
-The text states that the people said, “This, Israel, is your God who brought you out of Egypt” (32:4).
-But it also says that they sought the calf because they did not know what had happened to Moses.
-Were they seeking a replacement for him or God?
+Add to this the mystery of the Calf itself – was it or was it not an idol?
+The text states that the people said, “This, Israel, is your God who brought you out of Egypt” (Ex.
+32:4).
+But it also says that they sought the Calf because they did not know what had happened to Moses.
+Were they seeking a replacement for him or for God?
 What was their sin?

 Surrounding it all is the larger mystery of the precise sequence of events involved in the long passages about the Mishkan, before and after the Golden Calf.
 What was the relationship between the Sanctuary and the Calf?

 To this, God replied in a highly structured way.
-First, He said, you cannot understand My ways.
-“I will be gracious to whom I will be gracious and I will show mercy to whom I will show mercy” (33:19).
-There is an element of divine justice that must always elude human comprehension.
+First, He said: you cannot understand My ways.
+“I will be gracious to whom I will be gracious and I will show mercy to whom I will show mercy” (Ex.
+33:19).
+There is an element of Divine justice that must always elude human comprehension.
 We cannot fully enter into the mind of another human being, how much less so the mind of the Creator Himself.

-Second, “You cannot see My face, for no one can see Me and live” (33:20).
-Humans can at best “See My back.”
+Second, “You cannot see My face, for no one can see Me and live” (Ex.
+33:20).
+Humans can at best “see My back.”
 Even when God intervenes in history, we can see this only in retrospect, looking back.
-Steven Hawking was wrong.
+Stephen Hawking was wrong.
 Even if we decode every scientific mystery, we still will not know the mind of God.

-However, third, you can see My “glory”.
-That is what Moses asked for once he realised that he could never know God’s “ways” or see His “face”.
-That is what God caused to pass by as Moses stood “in a cleft of the rock” (v.
-22).
+However, third, you can see My “glory.”
+That is what Moses asked for once he realised that he could never know God’s “ways” or see His “face.”
+That is what God caused to pass by as Moses stood “in a cleft of the rock” (Ex.
+33:22).
 We do not know at this stage, exactly what is meant by God’s glory, but we discover this at the very end of the book of Exodus.
 Chapters 35–40 describe how the Israelites built the Mishkan.
 When it is finished and assembled we read this:

 That is why God commanded Moses to instruct the people to build the Mishkan.
-It is what He meant when He said: “Let them make Me a sanctuary and I will dwell (ve-shakhanti) among them” (Ex.
+It is what He meant when He said: “Let them make Me a sanctuary and I will dwell (veshachanti) among them” (Ex.
 25:8).
-It is from this verb that we get the word Mishkan, “Tabernacle” and the post-biblical word Shechinah, meaning the Divine presence.
-A shakhen is a neighbour, one who lives next door.
-Applied to God it means “the Presence that is close.”
-If this is so – it is, for example, the way Judah Halevi understood the text – then the entire institution of the Mishkan was a Divine response to the sin of the Golden Calf, and an acceptance by God of Moses’ plea that He come close to the people.
-We cannot see God’s face; we cannot understand God’s ways; but we can encounter God’s glory whenever we build a home, on earth, for His presence.
+It is from this verb that we get the word Mishkan, “Tabernacle,” and the post-biblical word Shechinah, meaning the Divine Presence.
+Applied to God, as discussed last week in parshat Terumah, it means “the presence that is close.”
+If this is so – and it is the way Judah Halevi understood the text – then the entire institution of the Mishkan was a Divine response to the sin of the Golden Calf, and an acceptance by God of Moses’ plea that He come close to the people.
+We cannot see God’s face; we cannot understand God’s ways; but we can encounter God’s glory whenever we build a home for His presence here on earth.

 That is the ongoing miracle of Jewish spirituality.
 No one before the birth of Judaism ever envisaged God in such abstract and awe-inspiring ways: God is more distant than the furthest star and more eternal than time itself.
 Yet no religion has ever felt God to be closer.
 In Tanach the prophets argue with God.
 In the book of Psalms King David speaks to Him in terms of utmost intimacy.
 In the Talmud God listens to the debates between the Sages and accepts their rulings even when they go against a heavenly voice.
 God’s relationship with Israel, said the prophets, is like that between a parent and a child, or between a husband and a wife.
-In The Song of Songs it is like that between two infatuated lovers.
-The Zohar, key text of Jewish mysticism, uses the most daring language of passion, as does Yedid nefesh, the poem attributed to the sixteenth century Tzefat kabbalist R. Elazar Azikri.
+In the Song of Songs it is like that between two infatuated lovers.
+The Zohar, key text of Jewish mysticism, uses the most daring language of passion, as does Yedid Nefesh, the poem attributed to the sixteenth-century Safed kabbalist, Rabbi Elazar Azikri.

 That is one of the striking differences between the synagogues and the cathedrals of the Middle Ages.
 In a cathedral you sense the vastness of God and the smallness of humankind.
-But in the Altneushul in Prague or the synagogues of the Ari and R. Joseph Karo in Tzefat, you sense the closeness of God and the potential greatness of humankind.
-Many nations worship God, but Jews are the only people to count themselves His close relatives (“My child, my firstborn, Israel” Ex.
+But in the Altneushul in Prague or the synagogues of the Ari and Rabbi Joseph Karo in Safed, you sense the closeness of God and the potential greatness of humankind.
+Many nations worship God, but Jews are the only people to count themselves His close relatives (“My child, My firstborn, Israel” – Ex.
 4:22).

 Between the lines of Exodus 33, if we listen attentively enough, we sense the emergence of one of the most distinctive and paradoxical features of Jewish spirituality.
 No religion has ever held God higher, but none has ever felt Him closer.
-That is what Moses sought and achieved in Exodus 33 in his most daring conversation with God.
+That is what Moses sought and achieved in chapter 33, in his most daring conversation with God.

 He famously said, at the end of A Brief History of Time, that if we were to reach a full scientific understanding of the cosmos, we would “know the mind of God.”